Animals for adoption - NewsBreak

 Humane Society

-The Humane Society of Eastern Carolina Pet of the Week is Oracle, a large, young female shepherd mix.
+The Humane Society of Eastern Carolina Pet of the Week is Tanner, a large, young male Australian shepherd-Pointer mix.

 Located at 3520 Tupper Drive, the Humane Society is open from 1-5 p.m.
 Thursday-Friday, 11 a.m. to 4 p.m.
 Saturday and 1-4 p.m.
 Sunday.
 Visit hsecarolina.org or email HSECgeneral@gmail.com for an application.